-Responsibilities of the trustee for the financial statements
+Responsibilities of the trustee for the Financial Statements

-The RSE's trustee is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards3 and the requirements of the Superannuation Industry (Supervision) Act 1993 (SIS Act) and the Superannuation Industry (Supervision) Regulations 1994 (SIS Regulations).
-The trustee is also responsible for such internal control as the

-1 APRA-regulated RSEs aside from Small APRA Funds (SAFs), as per Australian Accounting Standard AASB 1056 Preface and paragraph BC 35 trustee determines is necessary to enable the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+The RSE's trustee is responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards2 and the requirements of the Superannuation Industry (Supervision) Act 1993 (SIS Act) and the Superannuation Industry (Supervision) Regulations 1994 (SIS Regulations).
+The trustee is also responsible for such internal control as the trustee determines is necessary to enable the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.

-2 RSE Auditor as defined in Section 10 of the SIS Act.
+1 RSE Auditor as defined in Section 10 of the SIS Act.

-3 The Australian Accounting Standards issued by the Australian Accounting Standards Board.
+2 The Australian Accounting Standards issued by the Australian Accounting Standards Board.

-In preparing the financial statements, the trustee is responsible for assessing the ability of the RSE to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the trustee either intends to liquidate the RSE or to cease operations, or has no realistic alternative but to do so4.
+In preparing the financial statements, the trustee is responsible for assessing the ability of the RSE to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the trustee either intends to liquidate the RSE or to cease operations, or has no realistic alternative but to do so 3 .

-Auditor's responsibilities for the audit of the financial statements
+Auditor's Responsibilities for the Audit of the Financial Statements